15 Best Christmas Eve Traditions to Start This Year

 Another way to connect with people on Christmas Eve day is to host a yearly “open house,” a more relaxed form of a party where guests are encouraged to stop by anytime during the extended open house period.
 This can ensure you have enough time to talk with each guest; it can also prevent your house from becoming overcrowded as can happen during a traditional party.
 The flexibility of an open house also makes it easier for friends to find time to come, which may mean you’ll see more of them.
 Have room-temperature treats set out, along with coffee and mulled wine or cider kept hot on the stove or in a slow cooker; easy holiday crafts can keep the kids occupied while grownups chat.
 These tips will help keep your holiday party on budget.

 This is a great way to embrace Polish or Eastern European heritage, although everyone can appreciate the message behind it.
 An oplatek is a thin wafer with a nativity scene pressed into it, but the cracker itself really isn’t the point.
 The Christmas Eve ritual begins with one family member breaking off a piece of the cracker while wishing everyone well for the new year; then everyone else takes a turn giving their thanks and hopes, and breaking off a little bit.
 Sharing the oplatek becomes a great way to bring the family together to talk about what’s important to them and how much they cherish each other.
-This is one of the old-fashioned Christmas traditions we should bring back.

 Have a Christmas slumber party